-The median house price in Richmond is $1.4 million, having dipped slightly 0.4% over the past year.
-Units have a median price of $571,000 (-4.2% YoY).
-The current median weekly rent is $620.
-This gives a gross rental yield of approximately 2.3%.
+The median house price in Richmond is $1.3 million, having declined by 5.2% over the past year.
+Units have a median price of $540,000 (-5.3% YoY).
+The current median weekly rent is $675.
+This gives a gross rental yield of approximately 2.7%.
 The median monthly mortgage repayment is $2,292.

 Richmond is served by 9 schools, including 4 primary, 4 secondary, 1 special.
 The average ICSEA score is 1050, which is above the national average of 1,000.
 Public transport access includes 8 rail stations, 61 bus stops.
 Healthcare facilities include 3 private hospitals.
 The crime rate in the Yarra LGA is higher than average at 15,436 incidents per 100,000 population.

-From an investment perspective, Richmond offers a gross rental yield of 2.3%, rated as low yield.
-Property prices are above the state median ($1.4M/$875K), placing it in the premium segment.
-The price-to-income ratio of 11.9x is considered stretched.
-House prices have moved -0.4% year-on-year.
+Looking at the investment signals, Gross rental yield sits at around 2.7% (low yield).
+Property prices are above the state median ($1.3M/$875K), placing it in the premium segment.
+The price-to-income ratio of 11.3x is considered stretched.
+House prices have moved -5.2% year-on-year.
+Population growth of +1.4% year-on-year points to stable demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.